ccamel/awesome-ccamel/README.md

 - [yuval-k/oci-registry-p2p](https://github.com/yuval-k/oci-registry-p2p) - A IPFS backed storage implementation for docker/OCI registry.
 This Project brings together cloud-native and peer-to-peer by enabling you pull images directly from IPFS in way that's supported by existing container tooling.
 - [zalando/postgres-operator](https://github.com/zalando/postgres-operator) - Postgres operator creates and manages PostgreSQL clusters running in Kubernetes
 - [zeta-chain/node](https://github.com/zeta-chain/node) - ZetaChain’s blockchain node and an observer validator client
 - [zitadel/zitadel](https://github.com/zitadel/zitadel) - ZITADEL - Identity infrastructure, simplified for you.
+We combine the best of Auth0 and Keycloak for you.

 ## Groovy